anna199/umlparser/README.md

 # umlparser

-UMLparser is a tool that can convert java file to corresponding UML graph.
+UMLparser is a tool that can convert java file to corresponding UML class graph, given directory where java file is stored.

 Environment setting up:
 Java JDK